magomimmo/modern-cljs/README.md

 For those not using [Emacs][56], [Eclipse/CCW][59] or [Light Table][55], it should be very easy to run the port of the ClojureScript Programming Language Tutorial with any editor/IDE supporting nREPL.
-Pull Request are very welcome for incrementing the list of the documented editors/IDE.
+Pull Requests are very welcome for incrementing the list of the documented editors/IDEs.

-For instruction on how to run the port of the David Nolen tutorial see the [README.md][57] file in the `cljs-tutorial` directory.
+For instructions on how to run the port of the David Nolen tutorial see the [README.md][57] file in the `cljs-tutorial` directory.

 ## ATTENTION NOTE

-The content of the `modern-cljs` series will be progressively updated in next months to reflect as much as possible all the recent improvements in the ClojureScript ecosystem.
+The content of the `modern-cljs` series will be progressively updated in the coming months to reflect as much as possible all the recent improvements in the ClojureScript ecosystem.

 ## Required background